 Have fun!
 You can also use this method to create any plate you want.
 I am working on a plate right now with the Hogwarts Crest on it, done the same way.
 I also want to get a few more plates so my boys can make their own “special” plates.

 Here are some other ideas for plates that some of the moms made.
-Most of them, the center was done with a template and the design around it was freehanded on the plates.
+For most of them, the center was done with a template, and the design around it was freehanded on the plates.